ejhusom/smala/README.md

 A simple memory-aided language assistant.

-Chat with any local language model of your choice, and let smala help you with storing essential information across conversations.
+Chat with any local language model, and let smala help you with storing essential information across conversations.

+## What does smala do?

+When you chat with a language model through smala, you can make the tool "remember" certain information ("memories"), either by given an explicit instruction (`/remember`), or by letting smala automatically summarize your conversation.
+These "memories" will then be available in later chats through smala, whatever language model you choose to use.

 smala works with any language model used through [Ollama](https://ollama.com/), and lets you build (automatically or manually) your own archive of memories that you want the language model to use while chatting with it.

-The smala tool is designed aroudn the following principles:
+The smala tool is designed around the following principles:

 - **Privacy**: Designed to work with local models, enabling you to freely use personal and sensitive information without worrying about data collection.
 - **Flexibility**: Use any open-weights language model that is available through Ollama, and swap between them without losing any information.
 - **Control**: Customize the instructions given to the model on how to extract and use memories.
+Easily add and remove memories.

 ## Quickstart